 If you’re interested in royal history, you should definitely go inside.
 The palace consists of four 18th century Rococo-style buildings named after the monarchs.
 You can marvel at the elegant interiors and exquisite artworks on display.

-There is also a museum where you can see the private apartments and reception rooms of the kings and queens.
+There is also a museum, where you can see the private apartments and reception rooms of the kings and queens.

 Similar to Buckingham Palace in London, every day at noon you can see the changing of the guard.
 If the queen (Margrethe II) is in residence, you’ll see a swallowtail flying from the roof.